sodabrew/puppet-dashboard/README.markdown

 ### Operating system-specific examples for installing dependencies

-*NOTE*: The following example instructions assume a fresh install of their respective operating systems.
+*IMPORTANT*: The following example instructions assume a fresh install of their respective operating systems.
 Your actual installation procedure may be different depending on your system's current configuration.
-All commands are assumed to be run using an sh compatible shell (sh, Bash, Dash, Zsh, etc.), unless otherwise noted.
+All commands must be run from an `sh`-compatible shell (such as `bash`, `dash` or `zsh`), unless otherwise noted.

 #### Ubuntu 10.04 LTS